dhh1128/canonical-quoted-text/advice-for-apps-using-cqt.md

 ## Duties of a verifier

 - **Fix the claim before you verify it, never by verifying it.** This is the one that will bite hardest, because the natural way to build a tolerant verifier is a security hole.
 If you try interpretations until one validates, you have not checked a claim; you have searched for a reading that succeeds.
 An attacker with one authentic signed sentence can then wrap it in a hostile paragraph and collect a verified badge for the whole thing &mdash; signature laundering, and the human sees only the badge.
 Decide what text the signature is asserted to cover *first*, from structure, and check that.
 Then show the reader the **exact extent** that was covered, so a badge can never appear to cover bytes it does not.
-- **Generate candidates, but bound them and name them.** Within a fixed claim, the received bytes may still be quoted, rewrapped, or a rendered copy, and trying those transformations is legitimate.
+- **Generate candidates, but bound them and name them.** A candidate may vary the *transformation* &mdash; quote-stripping, rewrapping, marker reconstruction &mdash; and never the *extent* of the claim.
+That is the whole of what separates this from the search forbidden above, and it is easy to collapse honestly, because changing quote-peel depth varies both at once.
+Within a fixed claim, then, the received bytes may still be quoted, rewrapped, or a rendered copy, and trying those transformations is legitimate.
 Make the candidate list protocol-defined and short, canonicalize each, and report **which one matched** &mdash; "verified after removing email quote markers" is a different fact from "verified as received," and collapsing them throws away what the reader needs.
 Quote-stripping and marker reconstruction belong here, outside the frozen function, where a mistake costs a patch rather than a new algorithm number.
 - **Report failure as a disjunction, and default to unverified.** A mismatch is not proof of duplicity.
 It is proof of *duplicity, or lossy quoting, or a copy taken from rendered output, or an encoding error, or an algorithm-version mismatch, or a bug in your verifier*.
 Naming the causes is what lets a person act; it is not permission to treat the failure as benign.
 The status is **unverified**, and it stays unverified until something matches.
 A UI that says "probably just a copy/paste problem" has taught its users to click through a security control.
 - **Distinguish "the marks are absent" from "the text was altered."** This is the one failure a composer cannot prevent: it happens on the recipient's side, in their client, silently.
 Text whose canonical form differs only by the loss of protection &mdash; markers gone, interiors normalized &mdash; has the shape of rendered output, and you can often say so.
 Compare the received text against the canonical form of the signed text with protection removed; if *that* matches, you have identified the cause and can tell the reader to fetch the source rather than leaving them with a bare failure.
 - **A signer makes the narrowest claim that will survive; a verifier never narrows one.** Quoters excerpt, so a signature over more text than survives the hop cannot be checked, and the party choosing what to cover should choose conservatively.
 That is advice to the *signer*.
 The mirror image is an attack: a verifier that shrinks the claim until something matches is laundering signatures.
 If the asserted extent does not verify, the answer is unverified &mdash; not a smaller claim that does.